robert19066/Sketchable/CONTRIBUTING.md

 and not an minor release/patch.

 ### 2. Licence.
-PyDraw uses the MIT licence, that means you can freely make forks, BUT you must give credit to the official creator(me, Brickboss), as the MIT Licence enforces.
+PyDraw uses an modified MIT licence, that means you can freely make forks, BUT you must give credit to the official creator(me, Brickboss), as the PMIT Licence enforces.
 Stealing things and saying you did this isn't quite nice.
 Especially due to the fact i am kinda young(13), and stealing kills my motivation.
+The PMIT licence is similar to the MIT one but its more concise, yet it has the same rules.

 ##### Licence Violations(don't do this, I BEG YOU.):
 - Removing the original copyright notice from redistributed source or binaries
-- Failing to include the MIT License text in redistributed copies
+- Failing to include the PMIT License text in redistributed copies
 - Failing to include the permission notice when distributing the software or substantial parts of it
-- Claiming authorship of the original MIT-licensed code (false attribution)
+- Claiming authorship of the original PMIT-licensed code (false attribution)
 - Removing or altering license headers in source files when redistributing
 - Distributing modified versions without preserving the original MIT license notice
-- Bundling MIT-licensed code into a larger project while stripping license attribution from included components where required
+- Bundling PMIT-licensed code into a larger project while stripping license attribution from included components where required
-- Replacing or omitting the MIT license in a combined distribution that includes MIT code
+- Replacing or omitting the PMIT license in a combined distribution that includes PMIT code
-- Presenting MIT-licensed code as proprietary without retaining license and copyright notices
+- Presenting PMIT-licensed code as proprietary without retaining license and copyrihgt notices
 - Redistributing compiled/binary versions without including the required license and copyright text

 If you ever see someone do such thing, please report in Issues and use the Licence Violation template.